fordarnold/BakeSale/README.md

 # Bakesale

-A personal side-project for testing features and pushing the boundaries of the Laravel PHP framework.
+A side-project for testing features and pushing the boundaries of the Laravel PHP framework.
+Personally, I see this as a __web-store for a bakery business + backend admin management system__

 ## Features